-I currently teach at Simmons College and the University of New Hampshire at Manchester, and also serve as a project coordinator for the public history minor.
+I currently teach at Simmons College in Boston, MA.
 I hold degrees from the University of New Hampshire at Durham (Ph.D. and M.A., History, 2012), and Simmons College, Boston (M.A.
 History, M.S.
 Archives Management, 2005; B.A.
 History, with Departmental Honors, 2000).
 I am a Fellow of the Royal Historical Society, and I have held fellowships and grants from the Boston Athenaeum, the American Studies Association, the John Hope Franklin Research Center at Duke University, Gilder Lehrman Institute, Mystic Seaport, and Congregational Library.
-I am also a co-List Editor for the H-Atlantic network, and a contributing historian to the More than a Map(p) project.
+I am also a regular contributor to The Junto: a Group Blog in Early American History, co-List Editor for the H-Atlantic network, and I was a contributing historian to the More than a Map(p) project.
+I am member of the editorial board for The Programming Historian, and am a member of the Executive Committee for the New England Historical Association.
 My research interests include African-American History, race, and religion in the Early Modern British Atlantic World, memory studies, and digital history.

 I am currently at work on a book that explores the meanings of “slavery” and “freedom” in the British and Black Atlantic Worlds between 1660 and 1830.
 In the white Anglo-American context, “slavery” and “freedom” were discussed in political, legal, and religious terms.
 This dialogue led to metaphysical understandings of chattel slavery in the British Empire, and involving political, legal, and religious structures that legitimized the permanent enslavement of Africans.
 While only a relatively small minority of Englishmen (later Britons) raised political, legal, or moral problems with slavery, the institution of slavery nonetheless needed to be defined, and particularly how it contrasted with what it meant to be English in the early years of Britain’s direct involvement with the slave trade.
 For thinkers and writers of the Black Atlantic, “slavery” and “freedom” were discussed primarily on religious and political terms, engaging with the Anglo-Amerian interpretations of law and religious designed to disenfranchise them.
 What began as a means to describe and legitimize chattel slavery was reinterpreted bye writers of the Black Atlantic who, from the 1760s onward, used the political and religious language in their own terms to describe a post-slavery Black Atlantic.